New Maps of Hell (Bad Religion album): Recording

 In May 2006, Bentley also mentioned that the band was planning to begin recording it around late June/early July.
 In September, the band mentioned they were in the process of demoing.

 Bentley also told Kristoffer Averheim, the webmaster of the Bad Religion fansite, that the album had been pushed back to late 2006/early 2007.
 While drummer Brooks Wackerman posted a message on MySpace stating that the band had continued working on a new album, he stated that the album was once again pushed back to "mid/late 2007".

-In January 2007, it was announced that the album would be called New Maps of Hell and would work with producer Joe Barresi.
-The band began recording at Grand Master Studios in Los Angeles, California.
+In January 2007, it was announced that the album would be called New Maps of Hell and the band would work with producer Joe Barresi.
+The band began recording at Grandmaster Recorders in Los Angeles, California, with all background vocals being recorded at Gurewitz's house (The Evil Pink Room).
 On April 1, Bentley posted an update on the MySpace bulletin board, stating that the band was finally finished recording the album and would soon begin mixing it.
 He had this to say: